 There is a trend on Instagram and Twitter for users of anonymous messaging apps to share a link to their Tellonym or Sarahah profile which allows people to submit anonymous messages and questions.
 Users should be aware that if they share their Tellonym or Sarahah link on their bio on Instagram, anybody can submit comments as all bios are public, even if their account is set to private.

-- Young people should be aware of these risks before using these platforms, and, if they are posting anonymously, they should consider the impact of sending unkind messages.
+- Young people should be aware of these risks before using these platforms, and, if they are posting anonymously, they should consider the impact of sending and receiving unkind messages.

 - Users sending abusive or inappropriate comments can be blocked even if they are anonymous, although young people should be aware that this may be bypassed by using another device.

 - If a young person is receiving bullying or inappropriate messages on one of these platforms, they should block the user and make a report to the platform.

 Follow our TEAM tips to help keep your child safe online when playing online games:

 Talk to your child regularly about what they’re doing online and how to stay safe.
 Let them know they can come to you or another trusted adult if they’re feeling worried or upset by anything they have seen.
 You can use our conversation starters to support you when starting these conversations.